David2M/Injector/README.md

 ## Using Factories (Delegating Instantiation) ##
 A factory constist of a regular expression and a callable.
 The regular expression is matched against the name of the class being made, if there is a match then the instantiation of the object is delegated to the factory.

+**If the class name you're trying to match contains blackslashes you do not need to escape them, this is done automatically by the injector.**

 ```php
 // The regular expression ^PdoAdapter$ will match the classname PdoAdapter
 $injector->setFactory('^PdoAdapter$', function()